zghonda/swiss-food-composition/README.md

 A possible explication lies in the next plot where we compare the evolution of the quantity of importation/exportation of maize in Switzerland with the producer prices.
 In this plot, we normalized the prices with the inflation rate since we do not want that a increase in the general price level of goods and services involves a increase in the producer price.
 Even if the quantity of imported maize is way more than the exported one, we still can observe an increasing of the producer prices when there is fast increase of the exportation.
 It appears around year 2002.
 But what could  be the long term reason for a decreasing maize producer price in Switzerland is the increase of their imported quantity over the 15 last years.
 Indeed, the quantity of imported maize increased by a bit less than 400% which place the maize importation at one of the most imported Item in 2017.
 We can see it when looking at the sunburst plot.

 <figure class="highcharts-figure">
   <div id="price_import_pct"></div>
 </figure>

-## Impact on environment
+## Impact on the environment

-For the sake of studying the Swiss Food carbon footprint, we base our analysis on the most consumed ingredients in the country regrouped together to form the following pie chart where we present a description of what is the part of each group of ingredients is taking in carbon emissions.
+For the sake of studying the Swiss Food carbon footprint, we base our analysis on the most consumed ingredients in the country regrouped together to form the following pie chart in which we present a description of the carbon emissions of each ingredient group.

 <figure class="highcharts-figure">